 - Last week Facebook did send an email concerning CHANGES in roll-out mechanism for new features and the user voting basis.
 It was not about your content, but about how fast they can go live with new features.
 So they decided to take another road (I am not saying I agree) by asking for 30% of over 1 Bn user base to vote against (it’s a mighty number that can take forever to pass a new feature).

 - You always have a choice to discontinue your publishing, sharing, connecting and networking on Facebook.
 It is only a few clicks away.

 - I really would like to see this Legal Notice published in an original (not copying) way by every user of Pinterest… I bet you didn’t quite think about copyrighting your content there, did you?

-I wish the people who published the above mention Legal Notice, would actually reflect a bit on it prior to hitting “Publish”.
+I wish the people who published the above mention Legal Notice would reflect a bit on it before hitting “Publish”.